yoav-klein/k8s-the-hard-way/README.md

 * Reset doesn't work - currently, after running some pods in the cluster (which happens during the "configure networking" step), it is not possible to reset the worker nodes - i.e. - to clean all the directories created, due to some mounts that the kubelet performs.
+* Leaving junk on nodes - we install some prerequisites such as `make`, `jq`, and maybe some other tools on some of the nodes.
+This is not cleaned up.